 Application requirements

-All nominations must be submitted in English via the online Good Grants platform.
-Good Grants is a free-to-use secure platform for submission and storage.
-It is ISO/IEC 27001 certified and GDPR compliant, and has multi-factor authentication, encrypted data, multi-tier backups and a secure multi-server architecture in VPC.
+The IJ4EU Impact Award nomination process is designed to be simple, secure, and efficient.
+When nominations open, submissions must be made in English via the Good Grants platform, a free-to-use secure platform for submission and storage.
+It is ISO/IEC 27001 certified and GDPR-compliant, with multi-factor authentication, encrypted data, multi-tier backups, and a secure multi-server architecture in VPC.

-Only nominations in English received via the Good Grants platform by the stated date and time will be considered.
+Only nominations received via the Good Grants platform by the stated date and time will be considered.
 You will receive an email confirmation of your submission.
+Brevity in supplying the information requested will be appreciated.

 Nominations for the IJ4EU Impact Award must include: